-IDSA presents Design Voices: a monthly recurring series of short form virtual design events that bring together top design leaders to present, discuss, and debate current trends and/or specific practice areas.
+IDSA presents Design Voices: a monthly recurring series of short-form virtual design events that bring together top design leaders to present, discuss, and debate current trends and specific practice areas.

 Starting in May 2020, Design Voices will take place on the last Tuesday of the month.
 Each hour-long webinar offers an in-depth discussion and presentations from industry experts, followed by a moderated Q&A where attendees can post questions and interact with the presenters.
-Topics will be pulled from a variety of sources including IDSA's Special Interest Sections, in-the-moment design trends, and subjects requested by our community.
-The goal is to create a regular forum for discourse that provides a rich well-spring of ideas and inspiration for participants.
+Topics will be pulled from a variety of sources, including IDSA's Special Interest Sections, in-the-moment design trends, and subjects requested by our community.
+The goal is to create a regular forum for discourse and rich wellspring of ideas and inspiration for participants.
 Each session is recorded and will be posted in the weeks to follow for all to enjoy.

-Design Voices are FREE for all current IDSA members and $10 / event for non-members.
+Design Voices events are FREE for all current IDSA members and $10 per event for non-members.
 Advance registration for each event is required.
 See links below.

 Intersections : Design and the Queer Mind!